CodeBySubin/CineTrack/README.md

-# 🎥 CineTrack - A Professional Flutter Application
+# 🎥 CineTrack - A Flutter Application

 ## 🚀 Overview